Take the Inca Trail to Machu Picchu

 Day 12 (Pampas-Tarma)

 Again, we enjoy spectacular scenery and roads, arriving mid- afternoon into bustling Tarma.
-This area is the center for flower growing in Peru, set in a lush valley between the high Andean mountains with lovely views on all sides.
+This area is the center for flower growing in Peru, set in a lush valley between the high Andean mountains.
 An overnight stay at this rustic hacienda, with its own chapel in the courtyard includes a hearty dinner in the fresco clad dining room.
 A log fire, and local Pisco liquor make the ideal nightcap before our descent to the jungle next morning.

-This 28,000 acre rain forest preserve is a mecca for birdwatchers.
+This area is a mecca for birdwatchers.
 Among many vibrantly colourful species found here is the wonderful Peruvian cock-of-the-rock bird, as well as macaws, parrots and toucans.
+The El Tigre or La Novia falls thunder from the valley sides, and the "Jurassic park" like atmosphere of the steep jungle contrasts sharply with the descent from the Andes earlier in the day.

 Day 14 (Jungle - Tarma)